purplebugs/alpaca-map-prototype/README.md

 Done:

-- Local server up and running
-- Calculation of fixed distance using Google maps distance matrix API to console
-- Client side calculation of fixed distance using Google maps distance matrix, render map in browser
 - Use browser Geolocation API to get and show current location when user clicks button on homepage
 - Calculate distance of alpaca from my current location - uses mock alpaca data
 - Create APIs that get data from Elasticsearch
-- Map showing location of alpacas based on GeoJSON - using data from Elasticsearch
+- Accessible map showing location of farms, number of alpacas per farm, based on GeoJSON - uses data from API that queries Elasticsearch

 ## Credits 👏